WVS India Reg no.

 About us

-WVS ITC in the Nilgiris, Tamil Nadu and the WVS Hicks ITC in Bardez, Goa are run by WVS India, a charitable Indian trust that was registered in 2010 on the firm foundation that IPAN (India Project for Animals and Nature) had already achieved in the animal welfare field.
+WVS Centre in the Nilgiris, Tamil Nadu and the WVS Hicks Centre in Bardez, Goa are run by WVS India, a charitable Indian trust that was registered in 2010 on the firm foundation that IPAN (India Project for Animals and Nature) had already achieved in the animal welfare field.
 WVS India is recognised by the Animal Welfare Board of India (AWBI).

 The WVS ITCs focus in providing practical training courses for veterinarians, animal handlers, veterinary assistants and project managers in various aspects of animal health and welfare.
 A major emphasis of our work is in high quality spay/neuter (animal birth control) & rabies control–programs and in empowering veterinarians from all around India as well as from other countries to work in these projects to effectively and humanely control dog populations for the welfare of dogs and humans.
 We believe in improving animal welfare by veterinary skills development, inspiration and advice.

-Since the inauguration of the first WVS ITC in 2010, we have built an excellent reputation as a centre of excellence in small animal surgery training in India.
+Since the inauguration of the first WVS ITC in 2010, we have built an excellent reputation as a centre of excellence providing small animal surgery experience programmes in India.
 We are also known for our team of skilled and motivated animal handlers and veterinary assistants, who have been working in some of the biggest rabies control campaigns across India with Mission Rabies.

 Mission Rabies Goa